• Skip to primary navigation

 • Try Tonkotsu Ramen - To make Tonkotsu Ramen, begin by picking your desired noodle thickness.
 Simmer pork bones until they release their flavor.
 Top with slices of chashu pork belly, ajitsuke tamago, nori seaweed, and bean sprouts.

-• Enhance the Flavor – Tonkatsu and Tonkotsu Ramen can be made even more delicious with condiments.
+• improve the Flavor - Tonkatsu and Tonkotsu Ramen can be made even more delicious with condiments.
 Add pickled ginger or karashi mustard for a hint of tanginess to Tonkatsu.
 To Tonkotsu Ramen, top with garlic paste (mayu), sesame seeds, or spicy chili oil (rayu).

 • Experiment. - For a unique twist, try creative variations of Tonkatsu and Tonkotsu Ramen.
 Incorporate different ingredients or cooking techniques to introduce exciting new flavors and textures to your dining experience.